Royal Jelly Might Become Your Next Skincare BFF You Never Thought Of

 How safe is it?

-Unfortunately, royal jelly is not free of side effects.
-When used in high concentrations, it can cause rashes, tingling, and itching, but that’s really unlikely to happen because most skincare products have it in moderate concentrations that shouldn’t cause problems.
-People with allergies to bee stings and pregnant or breastfeeding women should especially avoid products containing royal jelly.
+Royal jelly is not free of side effects.
+In high concentrations, it can cause rashes, tingling, and itching, but that’s unlikely to happen because most skincare products contain moderate concentrations of royal jelly that shouldn’t cause problems.
+If you have allergies to bees or are pregnant or breastfeeding, avoid products containing royal jelly.
 If your skin is sensitive, you should also proceed with caution and perform a patch test (preferably on the elbow) to see how your skin responds to royal jelly.

-Also, when purchasing a product with royal jelly, be aware of the other ingredients in the formula.
-Most royal jelly products are made with occlusives and pore-clogging ingredients that can aggravate breakouts and leave you with a greasy feeling.
+When purchasing a product with royal jelly, be aware of the other ingredients in the formula.
+Most royal jelly products are made with occlusives and pore-clogging ingredients that can aggravate acne breakouts

-Now comes the not-so-good thing about royal jelly in skincare: the ingredient loses potency quickly when exposed to heat and light.
-For this reason, you should only use products that come in amber bottles or airless containers to preserve the compounds of royal jelly in their full potency.
+Now comes the not-so-good thing about royal jelly in skincare products: the ingredient loses its potency when it comes into contact with heat and light.
+For this reason, you should only use products that come in amber bottles or airless containers.
 Also, store the products in a cool, dark place.

 Can you apply pure royal jelly on the face?